San Salvador: Bodies of water

 The river nearest San Salvador is the Acelhuate, which is 2.2 km long.
 Although not within the municipality, it forms a natural boundary between San Salvador and Soyapango.
 The Acelhuate served as a water source for San Salvador during the late 1800s and early 1900s, but due to urbanization is now polluted.
 There are small streams running down from Lake Ilopango, and a few old aqueduct systems, but the municipality itself has no major bodies of water.

 Lake Ilopango, although not located in the municipality, is the closest large body of water, being only minutes away from the San Salvador historic center.
 The lake is also the largest natural body of water in the country, with an area of 72 km².
 The Cerrón Grande Reservoir, 78 km north of San Salvador, was formed by damming the Lempa River in the municipalities of Potonico, (Chalatenango) and Jutiapa (Cabañas).
 The Cerrón Grande Dam provides a substantial portion of the region's electricity.

 Demographics

 Spanish is the language spoken by virtually all inhabitants.
 English is spoken more widely than in the past, due mainly to cultural influences from the United States, especially in entertainment, and the large number of Salvadoran emigrants returned from the United States.
-According to the 2007 Census, 72.3% of the population of San Salvador is mestizo, 25.8% is white, having mostly Spanish ancestry, and a few of French or German descent.
+According to the 2007 Census, 72.3% of the population of San Salvador is mestizo, while 25.8% is white, mostly of Spanish ancestry, and a small portion being of French or German descent.

 In 2015, San Salvador was projected to have a population of 257,754 inhabitants, accounting for about 3.99% of the country's population, while the metropolitan area had 1,767,102 inhabitants, comprising 27.4% of the country's total population.